-- You can rent a shop and start a complete salon
+- Rent a shop and start a complete salon

-- You can opt for a mobile pet grooming van service
+- Opt for a mobile pet grooming van service

 If you opt for running your business from home, you need to set up separate rooms for bathing and cleaning the pets, as well as designating areas for clients, parking, kennels, and more.
 Substantial planning is necessary when you consider setting up all the infrastructure within your home.
 In addition, working from home comes with the need to set clear boundaries for yourself to keep your personal and professional lives separate.

 If renting a shop is your choice, there are obvious things like capital investment, rent, mortgage, infrastructure setup, and more to be taken into account.
 However, having a separate pet grooming salon adds a professional touch to your business and helps build brand awareness.

 There is a rising trend of offering mobile pet grooming services.
 While this has several advantages such as better client outreach and a more flexible business, the space constraints on infrastructure in the van can hinder your growth.
 Besides, your services can be severely limited on account of a small storage area, maintenance costs, petrol/diesel costs, and other overheads.

 The start-up cost includes everything from building the basic infrastructure such as tables and bathtubs, to purchasing the dryers, blowers, shampoos, conditioners, clippers, shears, and other instruments required for pet grooming.
 In addition, the fixed overheads will include your rent, gas and electricity bills, water supply and maintenance charges, employee costs, and more.
 It is necessary to create a budget for all the initial investment that will be incurred and plan expenses before you set up shop.

 #5 Services Provided